 Google Machine Intelligence research organization’s Google Brain Team just open-sourced TensorFlow.
 TensureFlow is a machine learning library used across Google to apply deep learning to different areas.
 It’s very good at perceptual and language understanding tasks – designed to facilitate research in machine learning, and to make it quick and easy to transition from research prototype to production system.

-TensorFlow was originally developed by researchers and engineers at Google but the entire library was open sourced yesterday.
-Not only was the code released under Apache 2.0 open source license, Google moved internal development efforts over to use a public repository so that day-to-day changes made by the team at Google are available to public – this is HUGE!
+TensorFlow was originally developed by researchers and engineers at Google but the entire library was open-sourced yesterday.
+Not only was the code released under Apache 2.0 open source license, but Google also moved internal development efforts over to use a public repository so that day-to-day changes made by the team at Google are available to the public – this is HUGE!

-This open source release already supports machines (desktop/servers) and mobile devices, and is already used in Google products.
-Standardizing on a library and common tool set will help accelerate development in this field.
+This open-source release already supports machines (desktops/servers) and mobile devices and is already used in Google products.
+Standardizing a library and common toolset will help accelerate development in this field.
 My prediction is that in 3 years, we along with our customers and competitors will be using this in some form or the other.

 But don’t ask me if I can build a robot butler by just importing this library – that will take a little longer.